-Prerequisite: Child Development or permission of Child Development instructor

-Required for all Teacher Academy students, this course is for the student interested in a teaching career in any grade level from Early Childhood through high school.
+Prerequisite: Child Development or permission of Child Development instructor for the student interested in a teaching career in any grade level from Early Childhood through high school.
 Class discussion and assignments will focus on the profession of teaching - its history, purposes, issues, ethics, laws, roles, and qualifications.
 Students will participate in guided observations and field experiences outside of class to identify characteristics of an effective classroom teacher and to reflect upon their personal career goals.